Some basic commands for Linux beginners who switched to Linux from Windows operating system

 Now here we will learn about why we use Linux operating system instead of the Windows operating system and we also learn some basic commands which help you to learn the Linux operating system.

-1. Run levels in Linux operating system
+1. Run levels on Linux operating system

-When you install any version of Linux operating system on your computer instead of another operating system.
-It will, by default boot up in the graphical user interface because Linux also has a graphical user interface with the command line interface.
-Now you can go on the command line interface simply by pressing Alt+Ctrl+f1 and then enter in your root account by its username and password and then you can saw all the run levels on your Linux operating system by going to the file /etc/inittab this file shows us the all available run levels and the last line tells us about what run level is currently set by default on your system
+When you install any version of the Linux operating system on your computer instead of another operating system.
+It will, by default boot up in the graphical user interface because Linux also has a graphical user interface with the command-line interface.
+Now you can go on the command line interface simply by pressing Alt+Ctrl+f1 and then enter in your root account by its username and password and then you can saw all the run levels on your Linux operating system by going to the file /etc/inittab This file shows us the all available run levels and the last line tells us about what run level is currently set by default on your system